MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-connect-dataflows.md

 ## Desktop performance

 **Power BI Desktop** runs locally on the computer on which it's installed.
-Ingestion performance of dataflows is determined by various factors.
+Ingestion performance of dataflows determines various factors.
 Those factors include the size of the data, your computer's CPU and RAM, network bandwidth, distance from the data center, and other factors.

 You can improve data ingestion performance for dataflows.
 For example, if the ingested data size is too large for **Power BI Desktop** to manage on your computer, you can use linked and computed entities in dataflows to aggregate the data (within dataflows) and ingest only the pre-prepared, aggregated data.